erxes/erxes/docs/docs/installation/upgrade.md

 pm2 delete ecosystem.json
 ```

-3. Move erxes, erxes-api, erxes-integrations and ecosystem.json somewehre as a backup.
+3. Move erxes, erxes-api, erxes-integrations and ecosystem.json somewhere as a backup.
 Also backup nginx config file in /etc/nginx/sites-available/default and dump your mongodb.

 4. Then run the installation script as `root`